duydd25031999/TC_note/Software Development/Scrum_Questions.md

 ### sprint-planning-5

-**Q:** Under what conditions can Stakeholders attend Sprint Planning, and how should their involvement be handled?
+**Q:** {Interrogate} Under what conditions can Stakeholders attend Sprint Planning, and how should their involvement be handled?

 - Vietnamese outline:
   - Question: